Ingrid Šišković: National team

 She debuted with the Croatian national team in 1995, at the junior European Championship in Ankara.
 In 1997 she was declared best player at the Junior European Championship in Slovakia, where Croatia won the silver.
 In 1998 she played at the junior European Championship in Belgium as well as the senior World Championship in Japan.
 With the senior national team she played at the 1999 World Cup in Sweden.
 In the same year, Siscovich played in Brema in the tournament of qualification to the Olympic games, finishing third with Croatia.
 Siscovich won the silver medal at the European Championship in Rome in 1999.
 She also represented Croatia at the 1999 Military Games in Zagreb, winning the gold medal.

-At the beginning of 2000, Siscovich took part in the qualification games for Sydney 2000, helping Croatia to qualify for the Summer Olympicss.
+At the beginning of 2000, Siscovich took part in the qualification games for Sydney 2000, helping Croatia to qualify for the Summer Olympics.
 She finished 7th with Croatia in the 2000 women's Olympic volleyball tournament.
 Siscovich also played for Croatia at the 2001 European Championship in Bulgaria.